steelswords/blog/content/experience/index.md

 - The operating system kernel I wrote for my senior design project
 - A CPSL compiler
 - The STM32 ARM-powered robot I controlled over Bluetooth (pure C code)
-- The MAVLink library a previous company has been using for months for command and control of ArduCopter drones
+- The MAVLink library a previous company has been using for years for command and control of ArduCopter drones
 - Control code for a manufacturing machine
 - An implementation of ARP
 - A grammar-based text generator